 Each course is 21 days.
 Day 1, you get an IV.
 There is then a break of 20 days before a new course of treatment starts.
-Filgrastim is administered via a syringe every day for 8 days, starting on day 4.
-You can take the shots yourself.
-Alternatively, a special form of filgrastim is used, which is then given at only one time.
-During treatment, your blood tests and any side effects will be monitored.
+During treatment, your blood tests and possible side effects will be monitored

 Side effects - symptoms and tips